 Kenya's schoolgirls will get free sanitary pads.
 It's a victory for our former Young Journalist winner, Judy Kosgei, who uncovered the plight of girls in 2013.

-Judy’s winning entry was chosen from more than 100 entries from 40 countries.
-Submissions for this year’s Thomson Foundation Young Journalist Award will reopen in July 2017.
-Visit the Young Journalist section to learn more about the award and how to apply.
+Judy’s winning entry was chosen from more than 100 entries from 40 countries in 2013.
+Visit the Young Journalist section to learn more about the annual award and how to apply.